DevElucass/DevElucass/README.md

   <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=500&size=40&pause=1000&color=F7C213&center=true&vCenter=true&width=560&height=70&lines=Hello%21+I%27m+Lucas%21+%F0%9F%91%8B">
 </div>

-Hello, I'm Lucas, software developer, with Backend Jr training in the Oracle-ONE-Alura program for the world from Ti, an area that motivates me and awakens passion every day and I feel useful by developing programs and applications that contribute somehow to a better life of people today.

 Hi, I'm Lucas, a Software Engineer and Developer, with a Backend degree from the Oracle-ONE-Alura program in 2023, ready for the IT world.
 This area motivates me and inspires great passion every day.
 I feel useful when developing programs and applications that contribute in some way to a better life for people today.